tomasdelclaux/erlandBitcoin/README.md

-# erlandBitcoin
+# erlangBitcoin
-Hashing in erland for bitcoins
+Hashing in erlang for bitcoins

+# AUTHORS
+Ariel Weitzenfeld and Tomas Delclaux

 ## INTRODUCTION
 Distributed system for mining bitcoins in erlang.